trinora/pelican-build-action/README.md

-# Deploy Pelican to Github Pages
+# Build Pelican websites in Github Actions

-Automated deployment of Pelican SSG generated static websites to GitHub Pages.

-GitHub Pages can serve webpages from three predefined places
-1. **main/root**: The root folder of the main branch
-2. **main/docs**: Doc folder in the main branch
-2. **gh-pages/root**: The root folder of any branch named "gh-pages"
+Pelican is a static site generator written in Python.
+This action instantiates a Docker container to install Pelican and build the website.
+This action does not handle publishing the site to Github Pages.
+This was done intentionally to allow other actions handling the deployment.

 ## Prerequisites
-1. Your working directory should be in the `main` branch of your repository.
-2. Ensure you have captured your dependencies in `requirements.txt`.
-If not you can run the below command
+Ensure you have captured your dependencies in `requirements.txt`.
+If not you can run the below command:
 ```bash
 pip freeze > requirements.txt
 ```